BattletechModders/ModTek/doc/LOGGING.md

 There is a caveat, the game changes log levels after the mods have initialized, so in order to keep up there is a Harmony patch required and some boilerplate code.

 For the boilerplate code, see [NullableLogger.cs](../ModTek/NullableLogger.cs) and [Log.cs](../ModTek/Log.cs) as used by ModTek itself.
+ModTek comments out some parts in `NullableLogger.cs` and replaces them with internal calls, these would need to be reverted back.